abought/grd_to_cmap/README.md

 This tool was originally designed for a specific purpose (extraction of the [ORI "Advanced forensic actions" lookup tables](http://ori.hhs.gov/advanced-forensic-actions) for use with matplotlib).

-As such, it is heavily optimized for the creation of Linear Segmented Color Maps with evenly spaced colors.
+As such, it is heavily tailored towards the creation of Linear Segmented Color Maps with evenly spaced colors.
 Discontinuous gradients, opacity, and the LAB color scheme are among the features not presently supported.
 Issue reports and pull requests are welcome.